 2. Mike Adenuga

 The next person on this list of the top richest people Nigeria is Mike Adenuga.
-According to Forbes, his net worth in the register of Africa’s billionaires is $7.7B, with his real net worth put at $5.5B as of April 4, 2020.
+According to Forbes, his net worth in the register of Africa’s billionaires is $5.8 billion as of early 2023.

 Mike Adenuga was born 66 years ago, and he holds a Master of Business Administration degree from Pace University in the United States of America.